darling/ferris-web/README.md

-# Ferris.gg
+# ferris.gg

-This project is the home of the Ferris.gg web panel.
+This project is the home of the ferris.gg web panel.
 Featuring real-time interactivity as well as static generation for documentation.